ampatspell/ember-cli-zuglet/docs/api/store.md

 ## normalizedOptions `→ Object`

-Normalized options with all defaults filled in
+Normalized options with all defaults expanded

 ## identifier `→ String`